PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 # Refaster test support

 This module provides utilities to validate _Refaster template collections_.
-A template collection is a set of Refaster templates represented as static nested classes, all located in a shared top-level class.
+A template collection is a set of Refaster rules represented as static nested classes, all located in a shared top-level class.

 ## What does this module do?

-These utilities allow for validating the rewrites (or absence of rewrites) performed by Refaster templates.
-Each collection of Refaster templates defined in a single top-level class is applied to an input file, and the resulting rewrites should match the associated output file.
+These utilities allow for validating the rewrites (or absence of rewrites) performed by Refaster rules.
+Each collection of Refaster rules defined in a single top-level class is applied to an input file, and the resulting rewrites should match the associated output file.

 The validation performed by this module ensures that each Refaster template is tested, making sure that it matches and transforms code as intended.
 If a